Jonathan2332/android-example-mvvm/README.md

 ### What is this project?

 This project is an example using MVVM pattern architecture on Android.
+In a very simple way, the app registers and shows the guests who attended.

 ### What was used: